NZguy/info343-in-class/bootstrap/exercise/README.md

 Portfolios are a good way to showcase all the cool projects you've worked on.

 This is the one I came up with.
-Try to match this style as close as possible but fill it in with your own informatio, images, and colors.
+Try to match this style as close as possible but fill it in with your own information, images, and colors.

 ![Portfolio example](img/full.png)